edgexfoundry/edgex-go/internal/system/executor/README.md

 ### Note ###
 - The example payload for the "stop" operation, while not shown here, is similar to the ones shown above.
-- The SMA passes parameters received to the executor as-is and that the parameter _"executor": "docker"_ points out the executor implementation being used.
+- The SMA passes parameters received to the executor as-is and that the parameter `"executor": "docker"` points out the executor implementation being used.
+Each executor implementation should return its own unique value for the `executor` field.

 # Metrics Result Contract #